SainsburyWellcomeCentre/Pyper/doc/source/installation.rst

    brew linkapps python

-The following will now install python dependencies for the motion tracking software:
+The following will now install python dependencies for Pyper:

 .. code-block:: bash